-One thing I’ll say about black films is trauma seems to be a key component, like there’s no other narratives to tell, because we see a lot of it in See You Yesterday.
-There’s just something about capturing these images of pain and lost in black films that make me not want to watch them.
-It fucks with your psyche constantly seeing images like that and I have a hard time understanding why black creators feel a need to create them.
+One thing I’ll say about black films is trauma seems to be a key component because we see a lot of it in See You Yesterday.
+There’s just something about capturing these images of pain and loss in black films that make me not want to watch them.
+It fucks with your psyche constantly seeing images like that and I have a hard time understanding why black creators feel a need to create them more than anything else.

 I was just thinking about that last part. https://t.co/cC8nRNuWRi

-The soundtrack, the happy vibes and pride-based film tricks you.
-There were many parts I liked however.
+The soundtrack, the happy vibes, and pride-based film trick you.
+There were many parts I did like though.
 The bond between two friends, the brother and sister love, and most importantly a thriving black community all in support of each other when times call for it.
 You see plenty of these moments and that’s where the film is strong.

 Sebastian probably liked CJ but these two were tight with each other.
 A close bond that any young man or woman should have in their life.

 Where it takes that tragic turn is when her brother is shot the first time.
 They didn’t show it so I was relieved by that.
 It leaves it up to your imagination.
 Unfortunately, that sigh of relief from earlier would soon fade when the crew goes back for a third time to save her brother.
-Only this time, we see her best friend lose his life, twice!
-So not only do we have a film centered around police use of force, we have a film around intraviolence.
-What started as a rescue attempt results in her best friend’s death from a botched robbery.
+Only this time we see her best friend lose his life twice!
+What started as a rescue attempt resulted in her best friend’s death from a botched robbery.
 And why he had to go look at himself dying is beyond me.
 For these characters to be so smart they do a lot of dumb shit.
 I think that part pissed me off the most.
 Not only that it’s like we’re in the mind of this teenage girl and experiencing her every moment, but hardly any of it goes her way.
 It’s pretty fucked up seeing her go through it all, you know?
 That’s a summer you never forget!
 But the most fucked up part has yet to come.

 I didn’t think the film would get any worse until this part.
-Normally at these junctures you would think a warning to her brother would lead them to quickly flee the scene then figure out what’s going on, but nope!
+Normally at these junctures, you would think a warning to her brother would lead them to quickly flee the scene then figure out what’s going on, but nope!
 They remain, and argue, making the scene just as hot as before.
 Another dumb move by our characters.
-When the cops finally pull up, that’s when the shit hit the fan.
+When the cops finally pulled up, that’s when the shit hit the fan.
 They ask for IDs so you think things would work, but somehow the scene turns into everybody face down on the ground.
 Was Sebastian really resisting?
 They show her brother look at his own obituary and it reveals the face of Sebastian.
-At this point her brother wises up and draws the cops attention, and……(sigh)
+At this point, her brother wises up and draws the cops’ attention, and……(sigh)

 It was all too much, especially for a film aimed toward teens.
 I suspected See You Yesterday would be this way.
 I just didn’t realize it was a way that makes it a one and done thing, kind of like Fruitvale Station (a film I’ll never see).
 I won’t go into what happens afterward because it pissed me off even more.
-Let’s just say we see all of this suffering and time travel attempts and don’t even know if her next attempt actually worked, unless CJ brother’s disappearance in the scene beforehand offers us a clue, which means she failed.
+Let’s just say we see all of this suffering and time travel attempts but don’t truly know if her next attempt actually worked unless CJ brother’s disappearance in the scene beforehand offers us a clue, which means she failed.